ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 Below link provide detailed instruction and awesome Dark theme configuration: [Making SSMS Pretty: My Dark Theme](https://blogs.sentryone.com/aaronbertrand/making-ssms-pretty-my-dark-theme/)

 Also you can create shared team settings file and use it from network location.
+Detailed information you can find in this article [Symbolic Links for Sharing Template Files or "How I Broke Management Studio with Symbolic Links"](http://sqlmag.com/sql-server/symbolic-links-sharing-template-files-or-how-i-broke-management-studio-symbolic-links)

 ![Import and Export Settings](import_and_export_settings.png)